Is learning a new language difficult and boring for you?

 Thanks to a rich collection of videos covering a wide range of genres, topics, and themes, you will never run out of options.

-Plus, it has many outstanding features like podcasts, a progress tracker, one-to-one tutor to take your journey to the next level.
+Plus, it has many outstanding features, such as podcasts, a progress tracker, and a one-to-one tutor, to help you take your journey to the next level.

 As expected, the app is available on Android, iOS, and Web browsers.
-So all you have to do is download the app or open the website, create an account, and get started.
+To get started, you must download the app or open the website, create an account, and get started.

 It offers 6 popular European and 2 East Asian languages with ever-growing content.
 They plan to add more languages soon.

-Although this is a 100% paid app, they offer a 7-day free trial.
-This way, before signing up for their monthly or annual subscription, you can check and try all of their features.
+Although this is a 100% paid app, it offers a 7-day free trial.
+This way, before signing up for a monthly or annual subscription, you can check and try all of its features.

 The History of Lingopie